-New York State has developed a cycle of continual school improvement based on identifying school and district needs through the DTSDE review process Comprehensive needs and assessment and then having schools and districts develop improvement plans that are based on the results of the review.
+New York State has developed a cycle of continual school improvement based on identifying school and district needs through the Comprehensive needs assessment and then having schools and districts develop improvement plans that are based on the results of the review.
 The State has promoted a continual improvement process that is based on five essential steps:

-1. Identifying needs
+- 1. Identifying needs - 2.
+Strategically identifying solutions to address those needs

-- 2. Strategically identifying solutions to address those needs - 3.
-Identifying benchmarks to determine whether the strategies have been successful - 4.
+- 3. Identifying benchmarks to determine whether the strategies have been successful - 4.
 Monitoring the effectiveness of those strategies that have been implemented and tracking progress toward benchmarks - 5.
 Revising the strategies when gains are not made and benchmarks are not reached